Marchowes/hikinglists/README.md

 > - **sortby:** (string) forcibly sort this list by this column.
 The default is *Elevation*
 > - **ordered_columns:** (list) control the ordering of columns.
 Any other columns discovered will be appended at the end of this list.
 > - **only_use_explicit_ordered_columns**(true|false) To be used with *ordered_columns* this expressly forbids additional discovered columns from being added.
+> - **prominence_threshold**(int) To be used on lists which have a col rule (or threshold).
+This value is that threshold in feet.
+This is used in Optimistic, Pessimistic, or regular lists.

 #### Command line options